 From your route and a short description, the AI produces a complete draft:

-- Start Navigation Audio — a short piece (a couple of hundred words) that plays as travellers set off toward the stop, teasing what's coming.
+A short piece (a couple of hundred words) that plays as travellers set off toward the stop, teasing what’s coming.

-- Arriving Stop Audio — the main event (about 3–6 minutes), played as they arrive: history, context, sensory detail, and local tips.
+The main event (about 3–6 minutes), played as they arrive: history, context, sensory detail, and local tips.

 How to get a good first draft